 Moving vans are generally not heated, so you’ll have to take extra care when packing to protect glass and other fragile items from these temperatures changes.
 Use more padding than you usually would when you’re packing fragile items.
 Blankets work well for padding —they will not only protect the glass from bumps and scratches but also provide insulation.

 If you have room in your car, you may want to pack small pieces of glass that you’re especially concerned about in there, instead of putting them in the moving van.
-That way, you can keep them in your heated car and bring them directly into the new house, cutting down on the temperature changes.
+That way, you can keep them in your heated car and bring them directly into the new house, cutting down on the temperature changes of a cold-weather move.

 If you are concerned that a glass piece got too cold when moving, the trick is to warm it up slowly instead of bringing it straight into your heated home.
 Wrap the item in blankets and put it in the garage for half a day and then to a less-heated part of the home, like the laundry room or basement, for another half a day.
 Finally, bring it into the house, but leave the blankets over it for a day before unwrapping.